fenago/apache-solr/lab_guides/Lab_6.md

 interval faceting.
 At the end, we saw Solr highlighting mechanisms, parameters, highlighters, and boundary scanners.

-In the next chapter, or rather the second part of this chapter, we will learn more search functionalities such as spell checking, suggester, pagination, result grouping and clustering, and spatial search.
+In the next lab, or rather the second part of this lab, we will learn more search functionalities such as spell checking, suggester, pagination, result grouping and clustering, and spatial search.